harsh-a-parihar/harsh-a-parihar/README.md

 - I colloborate on, high-impact projects and contract work.
 - For detailed info visit my [website.](harshparihar.me)
 - For collaboration or work <a href="mailto:hp.cont.me@gmail.com" target="_blank">send a mail.</a>
+- That is spinning 'H' written in C, just like spinning donut. --->

 ```
-That is spinning 'H' written in C, just like spinning donut. ------>
+That is spinning 'H' written in C, just like spinning donut. --->
 ```

 <br/>